W-David-Porter/course-in-consciousness/dialogue-consciousness/readme.md

 	</li>
 	<li>What can we do to awaken?
 		<ol class=alpha>
-			<li>Since direct seeing shows that there is no doer, there is nothing that the ‘individual’ can do to awaken.</li>
+			<li>Since direct seeing shows that there is no doër, there is nothing that the ‘individual’ can do to awaken.</li>
 			<li>Since awakening transcends time, no practice that occurs in time can bring about awakening.
 Thus most practices do not bring about awakening.</li>
 			<li>However, direct seeing can bring about awakening because direct seeing is timeless seeing.</li>
 		</ol>
 	</li>
 	<li>Does this mean that there is no hope for the sufferer?
 		<ol class=alpha>
 			<li>Definitely not.
 There are many practices that will lead to less suffering.
-However, like all other actions, they are never done by a doer since there is no doer.
+However, like all other actions, they are never done by a doër since there is no doër.
 Therefore, ‘we’ cannot do them.
 If they happen, they happen.
 If not, they don’t.</li>
 			<li>Example: To see that there is no ‘I’, look inward for it and see that there is none.
-See also that everything that happens, including all thoughts and feelings, happens spontaneously so there can be no doer.</li>
+See also that everything that happens, including all thoughts and feelings, happens spontaneously so there can be no doër.</li>
 			<li>Example: To see that no object exists, look and see that all objects are nothing but arisings in Awareness/Presence.
 Then, look and see that no object could ever bring ‘you’ peace.
 Finally, see that nothing can affect You who are Awareness/Presence Itself.</li>
 		</ol>
 	</li>